Lithia Motors

-Lithia Motors, Inc. is an American nationwide automotive dealership group headquartered in Medford, Oregon.
-It is the third largest new vehicle automotive dealership group in the United States, below AutoNation and Penske Automotive Group.
-As of May, 2024, Lithia operates 298 stores in the United States, 14 stores in Canada and 170 in the United Kingdom.
-Lithia Motors employs approximately 21,150 people.
+Lithia Motors, Inc. (doing business as Lithia & Driveway) is an American nationwide automotive dealership group headquartered in Medford, Oregon.
+As of 2025, Lithia is the largest automotive retailer in the United States by revenue, ahead of competitors such as AutoNation and Penske Automotive Group.
+As of December 31, 2024, Lithia operates 459 dealership locations across the United States, Canada, and the United Kingdom.
+The company employs approximately 30,000 people worldwide.

-In 2015, Lithia Motors broke into the Fortune 500 list at #482, making it one of only three Oregon-based companies in the Fortune 500.
-This followed a year that saw the acquisition of the DCH Auto Group, one of the 10 largest dealer groups in the country, with 27 dealerships, before being purchased by Lithia Motors.
-In 2016, Lithia climbed to #346 and that same year made the Fortune 500 List of Top Ten Companies with the biggest jump in rank on the Fortune 500.
-As of 2018, Lithia is ranked #294 on the Fortune 500.
-As of 2022 Lithia is ranked #158 on the Fortune 500.
+In 2015, Lithia Motors entered the Fortune 500 list at #482, making it one of only three Oregon-based companies to appear on the list.
+This followed Lithia’s 2014 acquisition of the DCH Auto Group, then one of the ten largest dealer groups in the United States with 27 dealerships.
+In 2016, Lithia rose to #346 on the Fortune 500 and was recognized among the companies with the largest year-over-year climb.
+Lithia reached #294 in 2018, and #158 in 2022.
+As of the 2025 Fortune 500, Lithia ranks #124 overall and #1 in the Automotive Retail category.